 All appeals (including secondary) must be submitted no later than the 10th week of the term for which you are appealing.
 The 10th week of the term includes breaks (such as spring break).
+The deadline for each term is included on the appeal form.
 You will be notified of the results of the appeal through your student redwoods.edu e-mail account.